harmonoid/harmonoid/README.md

 To remove a folder from your music collection, just click on "REMOVE" next to the folder you might wanna remove in the settings page.

+### 3. Refresh your music

+Just tap the circular "refresh" button in bottom-right of the application, it'll look for new files & remove the deleted ones from your library.

+If you wish to completely re-build your music library (from scratch), go to Settings & press "REINDEX" under "Collection" section.

-### 3. Managing playback queue
+### 4. Managing playback queue

 By default, the app will attempt to play the song that you click on, while adding songs after it to the queue.
 To add more songs to the queue, simply right click on the new song & click "Add to now playing".

 You can also configure to automatically play other songs from your collection when the queue is finished.

-### 4. Creating a playlist
+### 5. Creating a playlist

 To create a new playlist, you need to go the the "PLAYLISTS" tab & click "CREATE NEW PLAYLIST".
 This will ask you a name for your new shiny playlist.
 After its creation, you can click on your favorite song to add it to the required playlist.
 This can help you greatly organize your music collection.

 You can add both local music & music from web URLs to these playlists.

-### 5. Playing songs from YouTube Music
+### 6. Playing songs from YouTube Music

+Click on the "earth icon" in top-right of the application, select "YT Music".

 Currently, YouTube Music support works _well_ in terms of performance & features.
-However, authentication is not implemented yet.
 Right now, you can:

 - Play songs.